huidr/measure-iiserm/README.md

 ## [Term Papers](https://github.com/huidr/term-papers) by Ronald Huidrom

-This is an archive of term papers and presentations I had to work on during my undergraduate years at `IISERM`.
+This is an archive of term papers, seminars, projects and presentations I had to work on during my undergraduate years at `IISERM`.
 The section headings are clickable, linking to the `PDF` files.

 ### [Integration on Manifolds and Stokes' Theorem](), Fall 2022